List of Dutch inventions and innovations: Concept of the standardization of the temperature scale (1665)

 Various authors have credited the invention of the thermometer to Cornelis Drebbel, Robert Fludd, Galileo Galilei or Santorio Santorio.
 The thermometer was not a single invention, however, but a development.
 Though Galileo is often said to be the inventor of the thermometer, what he produced were thermoscopes.
 The difference between a thermoscope and a thermometer is that the latter has a scale.
 The first person to put a scale on a thermoscope is variously said to be the Venetian Francesco Sagredo or his fellow Venetian Santorio Santorio in about 1611 to 1613.
 However, each inventor and each thermometer was unique – there was no standard scale.
 In 1665, Christiaan Huygens suggested using the melting and boiling points of water as standards, and in 1694 Italian Carlo Rinaldini proposed using them as fixed points on a universal scale.
 In 1701 Isaac Newton proposed a scale of 12 degrees between the melting point of ice and body temperature.
 The Fahrenheit scale is now usually defined by two fixed points: the temperature at which water freezes into ice is defined as 32 degrees Fahrenheit (°F), and the boiling point of water is defined to be 212 °F, a 180-degree separation, as defined at sea level and standard atmospheric pressure.
 In 1742, Swedish astronomer Anders Celsius created a temperature scale which was the reverse of the scale now known by the name "Celsius": 0 represented the boiling point of water, while 100 represented the freezing point of water.
 From 1744 until 1954, 0 °C was defined as the freezing point of water and 100 °C was defined as the boiling point of water, both at a pressure of one standard atmosphere with mercury being the working material.

 Spiral-hairspring watch (1675)

-Drawing of one of his first balance springs, attached to a balance wheel, by Christiaan Huygens, published in his letter in the Journal des Sçavants of 25 February 1675.

 The invention of the mainspring in the early 15th century allowed portable clocks to be built, evolving into the first pocketwatches by the 16th century, but these were not very accurate until the balance spring was added to the balance wheel in the mid-17th century.
 Some dispute remains as to whether British scientist Robert Hooke (his was a straight spring) or Dutch scientist Christiaan Huygens was the actual inventor of the balance spring.
 This innovation increased watches' accuracy enormously, reducing error from perhaps several hours per day to perhaps 10 minutes per day, resulting in the addition of the minute hand to the face from around 1680 in Britain and 1700 in France.

-Mercury thermometer (1714)

-A medical mercury-in-glass maximum thermometer.

-Daniel Gabriel Fahrenheit began constructing his own thermometers in 1714, and it was in these that he used mercury for the first time.